Volcanoes and Haciendas (Quilotoa)

 You will ride north to the village of Tambillo today, sometimes riding parallel with the old train track and along haciendas' cobblestone roads.

-You'll arrive at Hacienda Sierra Alisos where you can enjoy a short walk in the Andean forest.
+You'll arrive at Hacienda Sierra Alisos where you can enjoy a short walk in the Andean cloud forest.
 Here you can observe a rich ecosystem that includes a variety of plants, trees (including the iconic Alisó tree) and fresh water sources such as small creeks, artesian springs and natural irrigation systems.

 Dinner and overnight at Hacienda La Alegria.

-• Day 6 6: ALEGRIA - ISINLIVI - 5 hours riding
+• Day 6 6: ISINLIVI - 5-6 hours riding

 Isinlivi Lodge